olohmann/azure-hands-on-labs/labs/01_serverless/serverless.md

 - Write an Azure Function that uses a blob trigger
 - Add application settings to an Azure Function App
 - Use Microsoft Cognitive Services to analyze images and store the results in blob metadata
+- Use Azure Logic Apps to build serverless workflows

 This is just one example of how you can leverage Azure Functions to automate repetitive tasks.
 Experiment with other Azure Function templates to learn more about Azure Functions and to identify additional ways in which they can aid your research or business.